 We suggest the following amendment to paragraph 2:

-2. During the search and investigation, the dignity of the victims requires that they should be recognized as particularly vulnerable, at-risk individuals and as rights holders who should be protected and who possess important knowledge that may contribute to the effectiveness of the search.
-Public officials should and act with the awareness that they are working to guarantee the rights of the victims and should put all their work at the service of victims.
+“2.
+During the search and investigation, the dignity of the victims requires that they should be recognized as particularly vulnerable, at-risk individuals and as rights holders who should be protected and who possess important knowledge that may contribute to the effectiveness of the search.
+Public officials should be trained and act with the awareness that they are working to guarantee the rights of the victims and should put all their work at the service of victims.”

 Additionally, we suggest the addition of the following Principle.

+Principle 16 – The search should be archived.

+The search should be documented/archived and preserved in the national archives of the State and be as far as possible accessible.